quickcase/spring-oidc/implementation/README.md

-# quickcase-spring-security / keycloak
+# spring-oidc standard implementation

-Integration of Quickcase with KeyCloak for Identity and Access Management.
+Configuration-driven, generic implementation of OIDC for QuickCase, compatible with most OIDC providers.

 ## How to use